MartinPacker/Db2-DDF-Analysis-Tool/README.md

 **Note:** Because this is RECFM=VB you could make the LRECL even larger than 4096.
 There is no space wasted with a long LRECL because the RECFM is VB.

-### Sample Reporting Program SSIDCORR
+### Sample Reporting Job SSIDCORR

-This is a two step SORT program, showing many of the most useful techniques.
+This is a two step SORT job, showing many of the most useful techniques.
 It comprises two steps:

 1. SUMSSIDS - Producing a list of Db2 subsystem IDs
 1. SUMCORRS - Producting a list of Db2 correlation IDs

-The output from this will be two Comma-Separated-Value members of the reporting data set - SUMSSIDS and SUMCORRS.
+The output from this will be two Comma-Separated-Value (CSV) members of the reporting data set - SUMSSIDS and SUMCORRS.
 A reasonable step would be to download these and import them into a spreadsheet, where you could sort them on a number of columns and report on them.
 (This repository doesn't currently contain any workstation code.)

 One technique of note is to concatenate further symbols to the SYMNAMES DD.
 The symbols beginning with `_` are as a result of the INREC statement.
 To make this work you need to have a `POSITION,1` statement before these symbols.

+### Sample Reporting Job BYMINUTE

+This is a single-step job, showing how you can report down at the one minute level.
+Arbitrary / short time granularity is one of the key benefits of Db2 DDF Analysis Tool.

+It creates a CSV member of the reporting data set - BYMINUTE.

+One interesting feature is that it reports on SQL statements **sent** separately from SQL statements **received**.
+So you can see to what degree the Db2 subsystem acts as a client, and to what extent it acts as a server.

 ## Tailoring